On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

 \section{Main Results}

 We review some basic notions on tensors, derive important lemmas, present a new form of IDA-PBC and compare it with the conventional form.
 Although both forms are shown to be theoretically equivalent for use in IDA-PBC, the new one has the advantage that it contains fewer components.
-We then exclusively work with the new form.
-We derive matching conditions for energy shaping and decompose them into two parts: one without the gyroscopic term and the other with gyroscopic term.
-This decomposition allows to reduce the number of matching PDEs.
-We discuss conditions for stabilizability by IDA-PBC that can be verified easily, and illustrate the results with two examples.
+Using the new form, we derive matching conditions for energy shaping and decompose them into two parts: one without any gyroscopic terms and the other with gyroscopic terms.
+This decomposition allows us to reduce the number of matching PDEs.
+We discuss conditions for stabilizability by IDA-PBC that can be verified easily, and illustrate the results with examples.
+The duality of the IDA-PBC method to the controlled Lagrangian method is discussed.